 You can find their wine locally at Backroom Wines in Napa or taste select releases at Silenus Vintners (located near Yountville).
 With approximately 2000 cases produced each year you can also find the wine in select major markets across the US.

-For more information or to join their wine club, visit: www.highlandswinery.com
+For more information or to join one of their wine clubs, visit: www.highlandswinery.com

-NOTE: Last we heard, the wines may be selectively available for tasting at the Fairwinds Estate tasting room along the Silverado Trail (just south of the town of Calistoga).
+NOTE: For a short while we spotted some Highlands wines at the Fairwinds Estate tasting room along the Silverado Trail (just south of the town of Calistoga) but during our latest visit to the tasting room, these wines were no longer there.